akul-star/Advanced-Physical-Design/README.md

 SPICE Deck Creation and Simulation for CMOS inverter
 ====================================================

-- Before performing a SPICE simulation we need to create SPICE Deck SPICE Deck provides information about the following:
+- Before performing a SPICE simulation we need to create SPICE Deck.
+SPICE Deck provides information about the following:
 - Component connectivity - Connectivity of the Vdd, Vss,Vin, substrate.
 Substrate tunes the threshold voltage of the MOS.
 - Component values - values of PMOS and NMOS, Output load, Input Gate Voltage, supply voltage.
 - Node Identification and naming - Nodes are required to define the SPICE Netlist For example M1 out in vdd